ryg-delta/SEED_Lab_SP24/Demo1/Arduino_Code/utils/unit-tests/README.md

 For a simple example look at `Vbase.cpp`

 ## Running Tests
-You can either compile and run tests individually, or you can run `sh run.sh` to compile and run all tests.
+You can either run tests individually with `sh run-test.sh <test1> <test2> ...`, or you can run `sh run-all.sh` to compile and run all tests.

 ## Naming Convention
 All tests are named the same as the unit they are testing.

+## Dependencies
+The sh scripts require
+- git bash or a linux terminal
+- g++ compiler